FACTBOX-Commodity price forecasts after mid-April declines

 Brent crude oil fell below $100 a barrel the first time in nine

-sunk to an 18-month low after the selloff, triggered by worries of
+sunk to an 18-month low after the sell-off, triggered by worries of stagnating

 Goldman Sachs, Wall Street's most influential name in commodities,